ddrezip/subtitleedit/readme.md

 Original releases are published by the upstream project: [Subtitle Edit upstream releases](https://github.com/SubtitleEdit/subtitleedit/releases)

 This repository does not modify the software itself, it only repackages existing upstream binaries.

+## Contributing

+I focus my repacks on the versions I use, because I don’t really expect this to be used by many.
+But if you want a particular build that I don’t currently repack, feel free to send a pull request (or to just open an issue, if you must).